nmsutton/Mickaleo/README.md

 <br>Work toward a Java based screen streaming server for more of an all-in-one solution.
 Currently not working but contains development code.
 This was worked on to avoid having to use splashtop or something separately when running the mouse control, and being able to stream directly to a headset instead of mirroring one display on another.
 This project is build using Eclipse Java edition.
 <br>/MickaleoApp2/ - android client
 <br>Work toward a Java based screen streaming app for receiving content from the server.
+<br>/alpha_release/ - software for development testing
+<br>These are versions of the programs that should work, further testing is needed before declaring them ready for release.

 5. Optional future work: Create gamepad or VR accessory interactivity with the software running so that mouse and keyboard, etc. do not need to be used.